Processive and Distributive Non-Equilibrium Networks Discriminate in Alternate Limits: Introduction

 \section{Introduction}

 Chemical systems in isolation will evolve toward thermodynamic equilibrium, a unique steady state where the concentrations of chemical species no longer change with time, no entropy is produced, and the relative concentrations of different species are a function of their free energy differences alone.
 In biology, thermodynamic equilibrium is synonymous with death and biochemical systems must avoid it by continuously using energy to maintain non-equilibrium steady states.
-Far from equilibrium, state occupancies are no longer a function of free energies alone and can in principle depend on the full details of every transport process and chemical reaction rate in the system.
-This allows for much greater flexibility in systems far from equilibrium, as the concentration of any species is no longer constrained by its relative free energy.
-This freedom comes at a cost; such systems rarely permit closed form, analytic solutions for quantities of interest, such as steady state concentrations, chemical fluxes, or entropy production (dissipation).
+Far from equilibrium, state occupancies are no longer a function of free energies, in fact, consistent free energies cannot be assigned to out of equilibrium states, and can in principle depend on the full details of every transport process and chemical reaction rate in the system.
+This allows for much greater flexibility in systems far from equilibrium.
+This freedom comes at a cost; such systems rarely permit closed form, analytic solutions for quantities of interest, such as steady state concentrations, chemical fluxes, or entropy production (dissipation)\cite{Schnakenberg1976}.

 The difference between equilibrium and non-equilibrium thermodynamics is especially salient in the problem of biological discrimination.
 Discrimination refers to the increase in the concentration of one ``correct'' product, relative to another ``incorrect'' product.
 The ability of living systems to process and transmit information reliably depends on the accuracy of its biochemical reactions; this accuracy can be quantified as the ratio of these ``correct'' and ``incorrect'' products.
 If a discriminatory system were at equilibrium, this ratio would be fundamentally limited by the free energy difference of the two products; discrimination beyond that would be impossible.
-However, as first noted by Hopfield and Ninio, biological processes show accuracy far beyond this limit.
+However, as first noted by Hopfield \cite{Hopfield1974} and Ninio \cite{Ninio1975}, biological processes show accuracy far beyond this limit.
 For example, in DNA replication, error rates of $\sim10^{-9}$; are observed while the equilibrium limit is $\sim10^{-4}$.
 Hopfield and Ninio proposed a system that they called ``kinetic proofreading'', which, by coupling certain reactions to an external chemical potential via the hydrolysis of ATP (e.g.), drives the system out of equilibrium, thus negating the limit and permitting enhanced discrimination.